 This type is for projects that require frequent modifications, especially team projects.
 They use a “last build status,” building only new changes from the latest project.
 They are much faster and the preferred option since they work with incremental changes to the software.

-Software build management has a series of key roles within the software development stage.
+Build management systems have a series of key roles within the software development stage.
 This may include the following:

 - Putting together baselines from the first versions of the software